Key facts

 We know that some groups of people have a higher risk of poverty than others.

-• In 2017-20, people from non-white minority ethnic groups were more likely to be in relative poverty after housing costs compared to those from the ‘White – British’ and ‘White – Other’ groups.
-The poverty rate was 41% for the ‘Asian or Asian British’ ethnic groups, and 43% for ‘Mixed, Black or Black British and Other’ ethnic groups.
+- In 2018-23, people from non-white minority ethnic groups were more likely to be in relative poverty after housing costs compared to those from the ‘White – British’ and ‘White – Other’ groups.
+The poverty rate was 50% for the ‘Asian or Asian British’ ethnic groups, and 51% for ‘Mixed, Black or Black British and Other’ ethnic groups.
+This does not take into account differences in the age profiles of the ethnic groups which explains some, but not all, of this difference in poverty rates.

-• 23% of those who live in a household with a disabled household member live in poverty.
+- 24% of those who lived in a household with a disabled household member lived in poverty in 2020-23.

 (source: Scottish Government poverty statistics)